 Charismatic, Traditional, and Rational-Legal Authority

 In leadership, various forms of authority dictate how leaders influence their followers.
 These can shape leadership styles and determine how effectively leaders wield their influence.
+Max Weber identified these three types of authority as fundamental frameworks for understanding how leaders gain and exercise influence.
 The three main types of authority are:

 - Charismatic authority